dikshantpatodia/dikshantpatodia.github.io/redloop/Bangalore/readme.txt

-Created a Webpage for Bangalore runners using HTML, CSS and JS.
+Created a Webpage for Bangalore runners using HTML and CSS.

 Link: http://www.dikshantpatodia.in/projects/freelance_projects/Bangalore_Runners/index.html